MKerbleski/sticky/README.md

     -- build out documentation
     -- comment on any mildly complex functions
     -- comment redux actions
+    -- change component names to camel case

 KNOWN BUGS / TODO
     -- infinite scroll on pocket
-    -- fix parent drop zone on note detail page
+    -- fix flash of previous component in preview mode when moving from detail to preview page
-    -- render quill on preview child

     -- render quill on preview grandchild
-    -- render quill on detail child
+    -- make login page sexy
-    -- render quill on detail grandchild
+        -- add user email and two passwords to sign up and name -- render quill on detail grandchild
     -- right menu is still funky
     -- show only grandChild first like 6characters
-    -- show only child first word or so
     -- when user starts sign in process, start counter to query api every 1 second and refresh page when authenticated -- css classes naming to camelCase
-    -- change component names to camel case
+    -- combine shared css into premixes
+        -- renderedHTML similarities among all notes
-    -- combine shared css into premixes i.e. similarities between note-preview and note-detail -- put components in pages folder
+        -- note-preview and note-detail similarities
+    -- put components in pages folder
-    -- modify user api settings to create sync buttonn. step 1 , step 2 -- add user email and two passwords to sign up and name -- theme settings with styled components
+    -- modify user api settings to create sync buttonn. step 1 , step 2 -- theme settings with styled components
     -- create tests
     -- consolidate drag and drop functions
     -- move backend code to this repo
-    -- remove link in grandchild detail element
     -- custom colors for notes
         ``background-color: ${props => props.color};
         props need to be in the styled component